-From giant pumpkins that can weigh hundreds of pounds to tiny miniature pumpkins that fit neatly in the palm of a child's hand, there’s a pumpkin for just about every need, taste, and desire.
-Growing pumpkins requires ample space.
-Give pumpkins, especially the larger ones, plenty of space to sprawl.
-There’s a reason they call it a pumpkin patch -- these autumn treasures need room and sprawl several feet out in all directions.
-Traditional orange jack-o-lantern pumpkins are fun for carving, but also try other-colored pumpkins, from white to buff, blue-green, and scarlet.
+From giant pumpkins that weigh hundreds of pounds to miniature pumpkins that fit neatly in the palm of your hand, there’s a pumpkin for every gardener.
+Growing pumpkins is easy, though it can require ample space.
+There’s a reason they call it a pumpkin patch: These autumn treasures need room and grow several feet out in all directions.
+Traditional orange jack-o’-lantern pumpkins are a top choice for carving, but it’s also fun to try other colors: white, buff, blue-green, and scarlet.

 Leave pumpkins on the vine until the skin turns the appropriate color for the variety and the rind feels hard when pressed with your thumbnail.
 Harvest before a hard frost by cutting the stem from the vine with a sharp knife, leaving a 2-inch stub on the fruit.
 Place the harvested pumpkins at 80° to 85°F for two weeks to cure them.
 For longer term storage, place them in a dark location at 50° to 55°F.